Parts of Speech: Pronoun

 Common pronouns are I, me, he, she, him, his, her, they, them, it, we, us, etc.

 - This job is done by them.

-Role of Pronoun in a sentence: Pronouns are usually short words and they are used to make sentence less cumbersome and less repetitive.
+Role of Pronoun in a Sentence: Pronouns are usually short words and they are used to make sentences less cluttered and less repetitive.